TAUSBV/dqf-api/v3/README.md

 Note that, in the second revision, the content is still "Some Test Segment" even though the word "Segment" got deleted and that the character indexes correclty identify the current position of the word "Test".

 The whole procedure took 10 secs.
-The series of actions should generate the json in the example above.
+The series of actions should generate the json in the example above. [**REVIEW EXAMPLE - MISSING ERROR???**]

 ***
 You only have one method to post reviews.
 However, please be aware of the way the API processes the _revisions_ parameter: